TeresaKa/clustering_happy_moments/README.md

         ├── doc2vec.ipynb   # Script to prepare, calculate and evaluate word embeddings.
         ├── pipeline_clustering.ipynb   # Script to calculate clusterings through a pipeline.
         ├── preprocessing.ipynb # Script to preprocess data.
-    ├── utils # Contains Jupyter Notebooks and scripts to visualize datasets and results and to support data processing.
     └── README.md